Reception

 Homework

-Some family learning may be required throughout the year.
+Some family learning may be required in Nursery.
 Clear instructions will be given as and when required.
 For example, bringing in items to support discussions about what children have done in the holidays.

 Reception children will soon be bringing homework home each Thursday.
-Please return this by the following Wednesday.
-Children who complete tasks and read the books that are specifically chosen to practise the letters and sounds that have been introduced that week, are bound to make accelerated progress.
+Please return this by the following Tuesday.
+Children who complete tasks and read the books that are specifically chosen to practise the letters and sounds that have been introduced that week, have a greater advantage for making accelerated progress.

 Reporting to Parents